Know the Laws: Virginia

 Below is state-specific information about custody in Virginia.

 Custody is the legal responsibility for the care and control of your child (under 18, generally).
-Custody could be divided up between the parents (joint custody) or given only to one parent (sole custody).* There are 2 types of custody: legal and physical.
+Custody could be divided up between the parents (joint custody) or given only to one parent (sole custody).* There are two types of custody: legal and physical.

 Joint legal custody: Both parents share the power to make major decisions about the child’s well-being, even though the child’s primary residence may be with one parent.